aws/aws-cdk-go/awscdkscheduleralpha/README.md

 3. **Schedule Group**: A schedule group is an Amazon EventBridge Scheduler resource that you use to organize your schedules.
 Your AWS account comes with a default scheduler group.
 A new schedule will always be added to a scheduling group.
 If you do not provide a scheduling group to add to, it will be added to the default scheduling group.
 You can create up to 500 schedule groups in your AWS account.
 Groups can be used to organize the schedules logically, access the schedule metrics and manage permissions at group granularity (see details below).
+Schedule groups support tagging.
-Scheduling groups support tagging: with EventBridge Scheduler, you apply tags to schedule groups, not to individual schedules to organize your resources.
+   With EventBridge Scheduler, you apply tags to schedule groups, not to individual schedules to organize your resources.

-This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.
-It allows you to define Event Bridge Schedules.

-> This module is in active development.
-Some features may not be implemented yet.

 ## Defining a schedule